County Deer Advisory Councils

 To apply for a CDAC seat:

-2. Determine if you are qualified to fill the vacant seat based on the position description above.
+1. Determine if you are qualified to fill the vacant seat based on the position as described above.